 Many expect civil society to be the leading force in shaping these opportunities around a new global world order.
 While traditional civil society organisations have lost some of their soft power, they still form a sector of high credibility, outreach and positive impact on the lives of the people.
 But there are three important steps that CSOs will have to take to live up to the challenge.

 Firstly, they need to reflect on their own way of working, the way they engage with citizens, and how far they are still visibly and convincingly connected with their missions.
-Legitimacy of international civil society organisations needs to be earned on a continuous basis, particularly when it comes to representing and reconcile minority and majority positions of the people they serve, and of those that support their work.
-Established power structures within organisations and within the sector need to be challenged, as well as lacking engagement with local movements and imbalanced partnerships with community-based organisations.
+Legitimacy of international civil society organisations needs to be earned on a continuous basis, particularly when it comes to representing and reconciling minority and majority positions of the people they serve, and of those that support their work.
+Established power structures within organisations and within the sector need to be challenged.
+Likewise, those organisation lacking engagement with local movements and imbalanced partnerships with community-based organisations needs to be called out.
 Civil society must make sure to always keep an arm’s length distance from governments and for-profits, and make sure they don’t become instrumentalised for political agendas.
 At best, civil society shapes dialogues and collaboration with others outside the sector and drives global solidarity debates and actions, advocating for change when engaging with elites.

 Secondly, civil society organisations need to embrace truly innovative approaches towards significant threats that are undermining the wellbeing of future generations.
-Innovation comes with the need to say good-bye to outdated business models reflecting a false ‘North-South’ power structure and drop anachronistic messaging or overcome mandates – by focusing more on necessary societal adjustments in industrial countries, and address, for example the failures of the Global North to fight climate change.
-It requires courage to try and fail, persistence to scale up promising and successful initiatives, and continuous learning within and outside the organisation.
+Innovation comes with the need to say goodbye to outdated business models reflecting a false “North-South” power structure, drop anachronistic messaging and .
+By focusing more on necessary societal adjustments in industrial countries CSOs can address, for example, the failures of the Global North to fight climate change.
+It requires courage to try and fail, persistence to scale up promising and successful initiatives, and to continue learning within and outside the organisation.
 It also means stepping aside when others have better ideas, and when a new generation is ready to take on the challenge.
-It also means powering new societal conversations about critical issues which will affect everyone in future – like what jobs and income will look like in a post-manufacturing, AI-enabled world.
-And while digitalisation is a big part for possible innovation in the sector, it is by far not the only means, and one shall not overlook analogue, local, citizen-generated and decentralized strategies to tackle threatening problems.
+It also means powering new societal conversations about critical issues which will affect everyone in future – like what jobs and income will look like in a post-manufacturing, Artificial Intelligence-enabled world.
+And while digitalisation is a big part for possible innovation in the sector, it is by far not the only means, and one should not overlook analogue, local, citizen-generated and decentralised strategies to tackle threatening problems.

 Thirdly, collaboration needs a step change between CSOs and possible allies within and outside the sector.
 Civil society is the sphere of dialogue, innovation and reinvention.
 Intersectional partnerships should free resources and multiply impact.
-Learnings are desperately needed and can derive from the look beyond organisational boundaries.
-Scanning the horizon for opportunities to join up should be a constant part of CSOs’ work, and territorial thinking or the focus on brands and logos need to be a thing of the past.
-Instead, robust and more effective mechanisms for joint actions of solidarity within and beyond the sector shall be developed, countering the organized attacks on civic space worldwide.
+Lessons are desperately needed and can derive from looking beyond organisational boundaries, and scanning the horizon for opportunities to join up should be a constant part of CSOs’ work.
+Territorial thinking or the focus on brands and logos need to be a thing of the past; instead, robust and more effective mechanisms for joint actions of solidarity within and beyond the sector should be developed to counter the organised attacks on civic space worldwide.